dmbarbour/glas/docs/GlasApps.md

 ## HTTP Interface

 The runtime should recognize the 'http' interface and support requests over the same channels we use for remote procedure calls and debugging.
-Based on application settings, the runtime might intercept `"/sys/*"` for debugging and reflection as a web app.
+Based on application settings, the runtime will intercept a directory such as `"/sys/*"` for debugging and reflection as a web app.
+Applications can access this via 'sys.refl.http'.
 But every other subdirectory will be handled by 'http'.

         http : Request -> [sys] Response